- Common uses

 - tell your doctor and pharmacist if you are allergic to rucaparib, any other medications, or any of the ingredients in rucaparib tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, you are taking or plan to take.
 Be sure to mention any of the following: warfarin (Coumadin, Jantoven).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Many other medications may also interact with rucaparib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor if you plan to breastfeed.
 You should not breastfeed during your treatment with rucaparib and for 2 weeks after your final dose.